Figuring out your tax liability for income reported on your 1099 forms can get pretty complicated.

 It’s not all about losing money, though.
 You are also in charge of deducting your expenses, which lowers the amount you have to pay in taxes.

 You can use an accounting program to keep track of and itemize any expenses.
 If you categorize all your expenses as you go, it will be easy to sum up all the tax deductible expenses by category at the end of the year.

-This is one of the biggest 1099 tax deductions for 1099 employees.
+This is one of the biggest 1099 tax deductions for independent contractors.
 Any driving that you do during work, like traveling to meet with clients or going out of town on business, can be written off.
-The standard mileage rate in 2016 was 54 cents for every mile that you drive while on business.
+Please note: You cannot deduct expenses from commuting to or from work.

 In order to use the standard mileage rate, you need to keep careful track of your mileage.
-Multiply the total mileage by 0.54 (or whatever the current standard mileage rate happens to be).
+Multiply the total mileage by 0.545.
 This rate takes money spent on gas, insurance, and maintenance into account, so you don’t need to write those off separately.

 Note: Mileage is one of the tax deductions that the IRS most frequently audits.
 You have to be sure to keep pretty meticulous records so you can avoid any miscalculation.

 The best way to keep track of your mileage is to get a driving log.
 You should record the date, the amount of miles traveled, the business reason you were traveling, and the total miles on the odometer.
 It should only take a few minutes, but it might save you a lot of hassle later.

 Working from home means flexibility and convenience, and now it also means a potential tax write off.
 If you use part of your home as an office, you can sometimes write off a portion of your home expenses.